Why you can’t stop nitpicking your partner

 Even though you desperately want to stop nitpicking, and you’re stressed by the habit, it feels safer than looking more deeply at your own trauma.

 To your nervous system, it’s safer to become irritated about all the little things that your partner’s doing or not doing.
-The problem is, these obsessive judgments and criticisms about them is usually not really about them.
+These obsessive judgments and criticisms about them is usually not really about them.
 You may’ve had plenty of moments feeling like, “Why am I making SUCH a big deal out of such a silly little thing?”

 Your irritation and frustration isn’t REALLY about the silly little thing.
 It’s about you.